Toclimbbb/CMRNet/README.md

 ## 📢 Update
 **[Under Review]** The manuscript is currently undergoing the peer-review process.

-To support the review process and demonstrate our commitment to open research, we have released a **Sample Dataset** (a representative subset of SeaRGBT-Tiny), the **Training Hyperparameter Configuration (`cmrnet_searbgttiny.yml`)**, and essential **environment dependencies**.
+To support the review process and demonstrate our commitment to open research, we have released a **Sample Dataset** (a representative subset of SeaRGBT-Tiny), the **Complete Model Architecture & Training Configuration (`cmrnet_searbgttiny.yml`)**, and essential **environment dependencies**.

-To protect intellectual property and academic novelty prior to formal publication, the core source code, network structural topology, and the complete dataset are temporarily withheld. **We commit to making the complete training pipeline, inference code, and full dataset publicly available right here immediately upon the acceptance of the paper.**
+To protect intellectual property and academic novelty prior to formal publication, the core Python source code and the complete dataset are temporarily withheld. **We commit to making the full training pipeline, inference code, and the complete dataset publicly available right here immediately upon the acceptance of the paper.**

 ---

 ## 📅 Release Roadmap
 - [x] Release abstract and core performance metrics.
 - [x] Release a sample subset of the **SeaRGBT-Tiny** dataset for format reference.
-- [x] Release the environment dependencies and core training configurations.
+- [x] Release the environment dependencies and complete network architecture configurations.
 - [ ] Release the full **SeaRGBT-Tiny** dataset (images and bounding box annotations).
-- [ ] Release the complete training and evaluation pipeline.
+- [ ] Release the complete Python source code for training and evaluation.

 ---